turnertg/solr-rpm/README.md

 2. Unlike the distribution, data is supposed to live in `/srv/solr` so that you can have configs completely separate from data and have data live on some other drive/partition if need be.
-Upstream Solr distribution tightly couples where cores configs and its data lives.
+Upstream Solr distribution tightly couples where cores' config and its data lives.
 3. Constants/environment variables are defined in `/etc/default/solr.in.sh`.
 4. SystemD definition lives at `/lib/systemd/system/solr-server.service`.
 5. Binaries live in `/usr/local/solr-<version>` with `/usr/local/solr`
 pointing to it as a symlink.
 6. `solr` and `post` scripts are packaged and live in `/usr/local/bin`.
-Because of their path, these scripts will be available after installation.
+Because of their path, these scripts will be available after installation as system wide commands on CLI.
 Please see notes regarding using `solr start` and `solr stop` in previous section.

 ## Notes for packagers